Writing a good short story and editing it using Grammarly.

 The views came in.

 I should also note, I made the graphic for He Touched Me in Word.
 I found a simple picture and added words on top of it.
+Nothing complicated, but I love for each of my stories, long or short to try to have a cover so readers can relate to that story and not confuse it with another one.

 I made sure at the end I let them know what other work is available by this author and to subscribe to upcoming work by this author.